 Where each can be used by other business functions to not only improve operational efficiency and effectiveness but also to improve outcomes including the employee experience.

-For example, the introduction of formalized service request management best practices and technology will help HR service and support staff to quickly address employee needs – improving employee productivity and thus the employee experience.
+For example, enterprise service management includes the introduction of formalized service request management best practices and technology will help HR service and support staff to quickly address employee needs – improving employee productivity and thus the employee experience.
 Or the provision of self-service and self-help capabilities will provide employees with quick access to information and help related to their facilities-related issues and requests.
+This is also enterprise service management.

 - Better service experiences and more consistent outcomes